-- The Application of CC to Integrated Circuits, - Application of Attack Potential to Smart Cards, - Composite product evaluation for Smart Cards and similar devices (see AIS 36).
-According to this concept the relevant guidance documents of the underlying platform and the documents ETR for Composition from the platform evaluations (i.e. on hardware [11], [12]) have been applied in the TOE evaluation.
+- For smart card specific methodology the scheme interpretations AIS 25, AIS 26 and AIS 36 (see [4], AIS 25, AIS 26, AIS 36) were used. - Composite product evaluation for Smart Cards and similar devices (see AIS 36).
+According to this concept the relevant guidance documents of the underlying platform and the documents ETR for Composition from the platform evaluations (i.e. on hardware [12], [13] have been applied in the TOE evaluation.